Author:

 Kathryn Hamilton, CAE, is Vice President for Marketing and Communications at NAIOP Corporate.

 Cold storage development often requires a specialized approach, and leasing is no exception.
-Five development and leasing experts closed out NAIOP’s I.CON Cold Storage in Atlanta with a look into the cold storage leasing market, demand drivers and growth expectations and the market outlook, among others.
+A panel of leasing experts at this week’s I.CON Cold Storage conference in Las Vegas shared their insider’s views on the cold storage leasing market, including demand drivers and growth expectations, the market outlook, second-generation space, and speculative freezer or cooler space.

 Subscribe